gabrielecirulli/hn-special/README.md

 #### Potential future features
  - Hide articles with certain keywords

+## Installing
+Go ahead and install HN Special [from the Chrome Web Store](https://chrome.google.com/webstore/detail/hn-special-an-addition-to/cchaceegbflphbdpfocjalgjhjoahiia).
+Please avoid installing it from the *Releases* section of this repository because the latest release isn't the most up-to-date one.

 ## Contributing
 The CSS is built using [Stylus](http://learnboost.github.io/stylus/).
 If you'd like to contribute, you should first install [Node](http://nodejs.org/), and then get `stylus`:
 ```